 Get your hands on urban logs

 Your best starting point for acquiring local lumber is a city forester.
 His or her crew is out there every day and knows what’s already cut and what’s yet to come down.
 The bonus: The species on their menus range far wider than the choices at your local hardwood retailer.
 With a source for logs secured, you need a lumber milling service (which may also have a kiln).
 Check with mill manufacturers, such as Wood-Mizer (800-553-0182), Logosol (877-564-6765), TimberKing (800-942-4406), and others.
 They can provide contact lists of mill owners, and it’s pretty straightforward to hook up with somebody in your general area.

 The time from tree being felled to sliced up, partially air-dried, and kiln-dried can last six to nine months.
 But the often-inexpensive yield comes with the added benefit of custom sizes.
 Urban wood is a lot like Forrest Gump’s proverbial box of chocolates: You never know what you’ll get.
 Don’t be surprised by high-end figure and knock-back-your-eyeballs grain.
 It’s not as uncommon as you might think, and something that a lot of us don’t routinely get to work with.
 The stacks shown top right contain silver maple, honey locust, cherry, Norway maple, and spruce trees that came down from the same piece of property.
 The owner and I have been pecking through this pile for the last several years to create some of the finished projects pictured at right.
 If you happen to be working with lumber from a person’s own backyard tree, converting it from a lifelong companion into heirloom furniture, such as rockers or a bedroom set, you’re not just building a project.
 You’re building a story and a legacy for the family.
 You’re changing the way that they live and giving this precious resource a place within their lineage.
 You just can’t buy that at the store.

-One Response to “Finding Urban Lumber”
+2 Responses to “Finding Urban Lumber”